ansible-collections/cloud-content-handbook/module-promotion.md

 # Promote modules between two collections in the ansible-collections Github Organization

 The module promotion consists of migrating community-supported modules along with tests (mainly from community.aws) into a collection supported by the cloud content team (amazon.aws).
+Generally we do promotions when there's an RFE/customer request, or we've identified a substantial business value to AAP for having supported modules for a service or feature set (ie; EC2 is a key AWS service, so we try to support a large number of the EC2 functionalities we have modules available for).
+The module should be in a good shape meaning the code quality is good, it is covered by unit/integration tests which are exhaustive (for example, if the module supports tagging, the functionality should be tested for CamelCase, snake_case, etc, check_mode, (almost) all the functionalities are tested).
+And we should probably mention when a module is promoted (when there's a customer request or maybe @jillr can help).
+We prefer to identify a bunch of modules and do a one-shot promotion in a major release rather than multiple ones.

 ## How to ?